meltaxa/apom/README.md

   <!---
   Github will by default use it's Camo CDN to cache images (https://github.blog/2014-01-28-proxying-user-images/).
   To override this, on the origin web server add the header Cache-Control no-cache.
 Also if you are using Cloudflare set the Browser Cache TTL to respect existing headers.
-The solarspy-live.png image is a Puppeteer screenshot and updated every 5 minutes displaying the energy usage at Meltaxa's home.
   --->
   <img src="https://mellican.com/images/apom.png?github" width=70%>
 </p>